brreg/brok/README.md

 #### Testing

-* Note that you need to cd into the `packages/api` directory before running the tests.
+* Note that you need to cd into the `packages/api` directory before running the API tests.
+Also note that some kind of race condition exists in the tests, so one and one file have to be run individually for the time being.
 * Also note that you need to have the `deploy-local` VSCode task running before running the tests.

 ## Ugly hacks